acbsp/bonafide.guru/en/contents.rst

 Copy of the letter given to ISKCON: (11.1.99).

-I have acquainted myself with the life and message of His Holiness Srila Prabhupada including his message in the letter of July 9th, 1977.
+I have acquainted myself with the life and message of His Holiness |SP|
+including his message in the letter of July 9th, 1977.
 I also understand there is some controversy going on among the disciples of the great guru regarding the positions of the *diksha-guru* and officiating *acharyas* called *rtvik* *acharyas* who give *diksha* as deputees of